opentsdb-js/opentsdb.js/README.md

 #### mQuery.metric( [name] )

 This method is a setter and getter.
-If no `metric` is provided, returns the query metric.
-A metric name is __required__ to encode a `metric` query.
-To set a metric name,
+If no `metric name` is provided, returns the query metric.
+A `metric name` is __required__ to encode a metric query.
+To set a `metric name`,

 ``` javascript
 mQuery.metric( 'mem.utilization' );